-The worst thing you can do, though, is read a bunch of blogs and go to a bunch of conferences and fill a notebook with reams of tactics and ideas.
+The worst thing you can do, though, is read a bunch of blogs and go to a bunch of conferences and fill a notebook with reams of tactics, ideas, and half-baked customer retention strategies.
 All too often this only results in stress and overwhelm.

 And happily, your efforts will compound and result in profitable growth.

-Want help implementing these and other killer marketing tactics?
+Want help implementing these and other killer marketing & retention tactics?

 Drew will be holding a workshop on lifecycle marketing automation in San Diego in March.
 The two-day workshop is aimed at helping ecommerce companies using Klaviyo to fully exploit the application and automate their growth.
 For more details, check out the Brand Growth Experts application page.